winterbreezesrule/iste330project/README.md

 We made one modification to the CSM database--we changed the possible length of a User's password from varChar(45) to varChar(60).

+Please note that we are also making an assumption about the _Configuration table of the database--that it can only hold one entry.
+Because it does not have any keys, we were uncertain on how to proceed with CRUD without making this assumption.

 ## Basics

 The first major feature of this project is the process by which a user "logs in."
 The first time they use this application, even if they are a returning user, they will have to reset their password.
 This is because the new encryption system that has been applied to this database has not been applied to every user--and therefore, they must reset their passwords in order to keep that information truly secure..
 The code to do this is as follows: